- -- operator

 JavaScript events make web pages more interactive and dynamic.
 Here are some common use cases:

-- Handling user interactions – Track clicks, hover effects, and keypresses to trigger actions.
+- Handling user interactions – Track user clicks, hover effects, and keypresses to trigger actions.

 - Validating forms – Detect changes in form inputs and validate user data in real time.